 What is a GNU/Linux distro?

-GNU/Linux distros are operating systems that use the open source Linux kernel at their core.
+GNU/Linux distributions are operating systems that have the Linux kernel at their core.
 Most distros are free of charge, although some cost money.
 (Their source code is always available for most core parts, but may include proprietary software).

 GNU/Linux distros make for great, inexpensive, and secure servers and powerful and configurable desktops.
-They are inexpensive and easy to upgrade and, contrary to popular belief, support hundreds of well known open source programs such as Firefox and LibreOffice.
+They are inexpensive, easy to upgrade and, contrary to popular belief, support hundreds of well known open source programs such as Firefox and LibreOffice.
 Support for proprietary software is also available, like games.
 (However, I personally don’t use very much proprietary software on GNU/Linux).

 Why I use GNU/Linux: